GitauHarrison/notes/sum_column_data_in_sql.md

 </div>
 ```

 We loop through the `contributions` list to access the individual data we want.
 The Jinja2 templating engine allows for the use of double curly braces `{{  }}` to pass in dynamic data (data that can change).
-Remember, the customer's name can be gotten from `{{ contribution.name }}`.
+Remember, the customer's name can be gotten from `{{ contribution.customer.name }}`.
 His total contribution is not found in the database, so we can use an index to access the sum.
 The conditional `if` statement has been used to check if there is data in our query.
 If none exists, then nothing will be shown.